BONSAMURAIS/enhancements/README.md

 A BONSAI enhancement proposal (BEP) is a formal decision-making system adapted from other enhancement proposals used widely in software development.
 A BEP allows the community to examine and debate alternatives, and reach consensus on foundational and controversial decisions.

-TODO: BEP 0 gives a template and instructions on how to create a BEP.

-The governance structure of the BONSAI project, including the BEP process, is given in TODO:BEP 2
+The governance structure of the BONSAI project, including the BEP process, is given in [BEP 2](https://github.com/BONSAMURAIS/enhancements/blob/master/beps/0002-bonsai-project-community-governance-structure.md).

 ## BEP status table